michael-pessoni/android-testing/Android Testing Notes.md

 ### Architecture and Testing

 The ability to test the app is related with the app architecture.
-It's hard to create unit tests for a method witch has all logic of the application.
+It's hard to create unit tests for a method which has all logic of the application.
 A good practice is to break the application logic in multiple methods an classes, making easier to test each method.
 Architecture is a good way to divide up and organize your code